facebookresearch/sam2/INSTALL.md

 - Linux with Python ≥ 3.10, PyTorch ≥ 2.3.1 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
 Install them together at https://pytorch.org to ensure this.
   * Note older versions of Python or PyTorch may also work.
 However, the versions above are strongly recommended to provide all features such as `torch.compile`.
 - [CUDA toolkits](https://developer.nvidia.com/cuda-toolkit-archive) that match the CUDA version for your PyTorch installation.
 This should typically be CUDA 12.1 if you follow the default installation command.
+- If you are installing on Windows, it's strongly recommended to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) with Ubuntu.

 Then, install SAM 2 from the root of this repository via
 ```bash